adamnbowen/coding-standards/readme.md

 	 */

 ### 7.4 Classes
 The class starts with the description of this specific class, which may use multiple lines.
-The package & subpackage need to be defined.
-In case there is no subpackage, this line should not be there.
 Every developer that works or ever worked on this class should put his name on the list of authors.
+Don't go adding your name if you just fixed a type.
 So if you just added a new method, add your own name to the bottom of the list of authors.
 Use the same amount of blank lines as you see in the example below.

 	/**
 	 * This class is used to add a new user to the backend.
 	 *
-	 * @package backend
-	 * @subpackage users
-	 *
 	 * @author Davy Hellemans <davy.hellemans@netlash.com>
-	 * @since 2.6.2
 	 */
 	class BakendUsersAdd
 	{